 - efforts to increase stockholder value;

-- reports received from the employee benefit finance committee; and
+- reports received from the employee benefit finance committee, including ERISA plan updates;

 - other finance matters as appropriate.

-In addition, the Committee will discuss with management the policies and procedures with respect to the major risk exposures and the steps management has taken and/or proposes to take to monitor, mitigate, and control such exposures within the capital investment programs.
+In addition, the Committee will discuss with management the policies and procedures with respect to the major risk exposures, including exposures to infrastructure failure risk and credit risk, and the steps management has taken and/or proposes to take to monitor, mitigate, and control such exposures within the capital investment programs.